 No doubt the Syllabus of UPSC is vast but have you ever wondered what makes a Syllabus of UPSC difficult to cover?

-If you haven’t then let me tell you that it is the complexity of the topics covered in the syllabus that makes it even more difficult for you to cover.
+If you have not then let me tell you that it is the complexity of the topics covered in the syllabus that makes it even more difficult for you to cover.

 In short, you have to figure out which subjects will fetch more marks with less effort but that doesn’t imply that you leave the one that needs more effort but also fetches more marks.

-To wrap up: mock test series of previous year’s question papers or sample papers need to be practiced frequently as it is a sure shortcut to scale your performance and be included in the regular routine of government exam aspirants.
+To wrap up: Mock test series of previous year’s question papers or sample papers need to be practised frequently as it is a sure shortcut to scale your performance and be included in the routine of government exam aspirants.

 - Before commencing UPSC Preparation, go through UPSC Syllabus carefully, which also contains optional paper, to understand what is there to cover and what you can skip while preparing.

 - Next, go to previous years’ papers to understand the question paper, exam, and question pattern so that you can prepare for UPSC accordingly.